ppy/osu-wiki/wiki/Tournaments/UCUP/2021/en.md

 5. Teams are allowed a maximum of **90 seconds** of break in between the beatmaps.
 6. Based on their performance in the Qualifier, teams will be ranked based on their **average rank combined from each individual Qualifier beatmaps**.
 The 32 teams with the highest average rank combined will advance to the knock-out stages.
    - If there are two (or more) teams who share the same average rank, the team that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
-7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.
+7. Failure to attend in any of the predetermined Qualifier lobbies will result in instant elimination from the tournament.

 #### Knock-out stage rules

-1. The 32 teams who managed to qualify into the knock-out stages will be matched to each other based on their Qualifiers seeding.
+1. The 32 teams who managed to qualify into the knock-out stages will be matched against each other based on their Qualifier seeding.
 2. Teams will compete against each other using the modified Double Elimination system.
 3. The modified Double Elimination System works as follows:
    - Teams who lose in the upper bracket can still play again on the lower bracket.
    - Teams who lose in the lower bracket will be eliminated from the tournament.
    - In the Grand Final, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
-The winner of the Lower Bracket, however, will need to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
+The winner of the Lower Bracket, however, will need to win two matches and enforce a bracket reset against their opponent in order to claim the championship title.
 4. Teams who can compete in the next round are determined by the following criteria:
-   - In the Round of 32 and Round of 16, each team needs to win 5 points in order to win a match.
-(Best-of-9)
+   - In the Round of 32 and Round of 16, each team needs to win 5 points in order to win a match (Best-of-9).
-   - In the Quarterfinals and Semifinals each team needs to win 6 points in order to to win a match.
-(Best-of-11)
+   - In the Quarterfinals and Semifinals each team needs to win 6 points in order to to win a match (Best-of-11).
-   - In both of the Finals weeks (including the Grand Final), each team needs to win 7 points in order to to win a match.
-(Best-of-13)
+   - In both of the Finals weeks (including the Grand Final), each team needs to win 7 points in order to to win a match (Best-of-13).
    - Teams who win by default.
    - If there are teams who are disqualified from the tournament.